-The Unification Theological Seminary is committed to helping eligible students meet their financial needs.
+The HJ International Graduate School for Peace and Public Leadership is committed to helping eligible students meet their financial needs.
 Through scholarships and grants, the Seminary seeks to alleviate the financial burden of both domestic and international students.
-However, funding for these programs is limited, and they provide only partial coverage of the expenses incurred at UTS.
+However, funding for these programs is limited, and they provide only partial coverage of the expenses incurred at HJI.
 Students are therefore encouraged to seek other sources of funding first.

 Some local and national churches have set up generous scholarship programs that completely fund students’ seminary education.